|Causes Symptoms Diagnosis Treatment|

 - Purple areas on the skin (bruising)

-Other symptoms may vary according to the underlying cause.
+Other symptoms may vary depending on the underlying cause.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
-Questions he will need to ask include any medications your cat may be on, has he been exposed to any toxins, recent vaccination history, other symptoms you may have noticed.
+Your veterinarian will want to know the following:

 He will need to run some diagnostic tests to check the platelet count and determine an underlying cause.
 Some tests may include: